 Following are the key points described later in this article:

 - Convert multiple columns to factor

 Following data frame, df, is used in the code sample below:

 param_a param_b param_c diagnosis param_d 1 23 0.61 10452 positive y 2 18 0.85 9876 positive n 3 22 0.32 6534 negative y 4 37 0.56 8743 positive y 5 15 0.44 9876 negative n 6 25 0.13 4321 negative n 7 55 0.51 7685 positive y

 In above data frame, both diagnosis and param_d are character vectors.
-One could quickly check classes of all columns using following command:
+One could quickly check classes of all columns using the following command:

 Convert Single Column to Factor

 Following is demonstrated the code samples along with help text.
-Pay attention that one could use lapply method to change single column to factor.
+Pay attention that one could use lapply method to change the single column to factor.
 However, it does throw warning message.